kyberdrb/Linux_tutorials/GENERAL_multimedia_file_processing_cmds.md

 calculate the time difference between 'COARSE' and desired start time for `-ss` option  with formula `1/25 * number_of_frames_to_desired_start_time` where `1` is one second, `25` is number of frames per second that the video had been encoded, `1/25` is duration of one frame, and the entire result is the total duration of all frames between current and desired beginning frame.
 You can count the frames manually by opening the 'COARSE' video in `mpv` player and pressing the dot key `.` to go forward by one frme - or comma key `,` for going backwards by one frame - and counting number of frames in your head until you reach the frame that you want the final video to start with.

-        $ ffmpeg -ss 00:00:02.080 -i output_video-COARSE.mp4 -codec:v h264 -codec:a aac -avoid_negative_ts 1 -async 1 output_video-ACCURATE.mp4
+        $ ffmpeg -ss 00:00:02.080 -i output_video-COARSE.mp4 -codec:video h264 -codec:audio aac -avoid_negative_ts 1 -async 1 -map_metadata -1 output_video-from_HH_MM_SS_to_HH_MM_SS-ACCURATE.mp4
-        $ mv output_video-ACCURATE.mp4 output_video.mp4
+        $ output_video-from_HH_MM_SS_to_HH_MM_SS-ACCURATE.mp4 output_video-from_HH_MM_SS_to_HH_MM_SS.mp4

 ### Notes

+- `-ss` argument right after `ffmpeg` command fixes the one-second-freeze when starting playing the media file
-- `-avoid_negative_ts 1` argument is there to prevent error when working with Matroska `mkv` files.
+- `-avoid_negative_ts 1` argument is there to prevent error when working with Matroska `mkv` files
 - `-async 1` argument synchronizes audio with video
+- `-map_metadata -1` argument strips the metadata to fix buggy seeking and media file length

+Manually specifying codecs with `-codec` flag will reencode the entire input media file with specified codecs, which is slower but assures that the output file will be cut more accurately.

-- The order of the commands matters.
+The order of the commands matters.
 When the commands are not in this exact order/placement (in between the input and output file?), the trimming might end up inaccurate.

 - Sources
     - https://duckduckgo.com/?q=ffmpeg+cut+trim+video+by+time&ia=web